aphanotus/bread/harissa.yogurt.bread.md

 - [ ] Arrange the balls in a circle on a baking sheet.
 Leaving enough space to set your ramekin in the middle and making sure that the balls are only just touching each other.
 - [ ] Cover and proof again to the desired size, about 45-60 minutes.
 - [ ] Brush with the beaten egg.
-- [ ] Bake at 400°F for 30 minutes.
+- [ ] Bake at 400°F for 25 minutes.
+Cover after about 10 min.
 - [ ] Cool on a wire rack.

 For the tapenade:

 - [ ] Blitz all the ingredients in a food processor to form a smooth paste.
-- [ ] Transfer the tapenade into a ramekin and sit in the centre of your ring.
+- [ ] Transfer the tapenade into a ramekin and place it in the centre of the ring.